gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 * DCI:
 : The DTLS connection index value to establish (or overwrite)

+* Restart indication:
+: A bit indicating wheter the DCI is for restart purposes

 * DTLS Epoch:
 : The DTLS epoch these keys are valid for.
 Note that Epoch lower than 3 are note expected as they are used during DTLS handshake.